 Unassigning entities will cause all travel to abort, even hyperspace travel

 Aborting hyperspace travel is possible at anytime.
-However, it is possible that your ship will emerge from hyperspace in a system nearby a sun, planet, or other gravitational body.
-In this case there is a probability that your ship will be destroyed.
-This probability depends directly on the number of planets (suns, planets, asteroids, moons, comets ...) present in the system as follow:
+However, it is possible that your ship will emerge from hyperspace in a nearby gravitational body.
+The probability that your ship will be damaged or destroyed.

 While in hyperspace, if a ship trajectory crosses a system or space square with an active Interdictor (or any ship with gravity generators turned on), then the ship will be pulled out of hyperspace and its travel will be aborted.

 Inside a system (sun, planets) or in open space.

 Can be found: Stations and Ships (wrecks are counted as ships).
 Ships can move within the system (using sublight drive) and dock onboard any other ship or station providing the docking conditions are met.

 Docking conditions: A docking bay with enough volume and weight capacity for the target.
 Plus permission to come onboard (being on the ships/stations crew list or belonging to the same faction or character).